Ole2g/Ole2g/README.md

 - 👀 I’m interested in paiting and blockchain
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on game projects
-- 📫 How to reach me, you can find me on twitter @Olegbas123
+- 📫 How to reach me, you can find me on twitter @Olegbas123 and discord : olegg#5110

 <!---